Top 6 Career Options After MBA in Business Analytics

 8. Data mining

-4. Technical Team Lead
+Technical Team Lead

-A technical team lead is a professional who is in charge of leading a technical team in any organization.
+A technical team lead is a professional who is in charge of leading a technical team in any organisation.
 Their primary responsibility is to guarantee that technological development is appropriately addressed, that products are of good quality, and that they are delivered on schedule.
 They’d need technical talents, as well as strong leadership and management abilities.

-5. Big data Analyst
+Big Data Analyst

-6. Business Intelligent Expert
+Business Intelligence Expert

 Popular colleges offering MBA in Business Analytics